Truck mix Truck Tralier Truck Truck Truck JCB

 In the construction contract, there are two types of advance payment known so far.
 They are Mobilization advance and Secured advance also known as Material advance.

-A Mobilization Advance is a payment made by the client to the contractor to help cover the initial costs associated with setting up and mobilizing resources for a construction project.
-This advance is typically provided to the contractor at the beginning of the project, enabling them to start activities such as site preparation, equipment mobilization, and hiring of personnel.
+mobilization advance is an advance made by the client (employer) to the contractor (employee) to help cover the initial costs of setting up and mobilizing resources for a construction project.
+This advance is usually provided to the contractor at the start of the project, enabling them to begin activities such as site preparation, equipment mobilization, and hiring personnel.
+However, the contractor can claim this advance at any point during the contract period.

 Also, read: 5- Types Of Estimates in Construction Projects